filipluca/Polygenic_SA_selection_in_the_UK_Biobank/README.md

 -Implement basic sample-level and site-level quality controls (see relevant code from file #3)

--LD prune and extract top PCs
+-LD prune and extract top PCs (incl specific scripts for running the code on the cluster)

 #### 3. Phenotypic filtering